g-dolphin/WorldCarbonPricingDatabase/page/index.md

 The database records information on the coverage and price associated with mechanisms placing a price on CO2 emissions at the sector-fuel level.
 It records separately information about carbon taxes and cap-and-trade mechanisms.

+The present dataset constitutes an extension of a dataset initially developed while pursuing my PhD within the Energy Policy Research Group at the University of Cambridge.
+Its existence owes much to its support as well as that of the Cambridge Judge Business School and the UK Economic and Social Research Council.

 \end{section}